Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 Key Financial Ratios to Track

-• Gross Profit Margin: (Gross Profit ÷ Revenue) — profitability of your core business.
+- Gross Profit Margin: (Gross Profit ÷ Revenue): the profitability of your core business.

-• Current Ratio: (Current Assets ÷ Current Liabilities) — can you cover short-term debts?
+- Current Ratio: (Current Assets ÷ Current Liabilities): answers the question: can you cover short-term debts?

-• Debt-to-Equity Ratio: (Total Liabilities ÷ Owner’s Equity) — how leveraged are you?
+- Debt-to-Equity Ratio: (Total Liabilities ÷ Owner’s Equity): tells you how leveraged you are.

-• Net Profit Margin: (Net Profit ÷ Revenue) — what you truly keep from every dollar earned.
+- Net Profit Margin: (Net Profit ÷ Revenue): what you truly keep from every dollar earned (before taxes).

 Tracking these over time helps you see trends and stay financially healthy.